codio-templates/Onboarding-Quick-Start/.guides/content/Providing-instructional-materials-2d4f/Formatting-your-page-30ee.md

 ### Explore Markdown
 ---

-Visit the link below fore more information on Markdown content editing.
+Visit the link below for more information on Markdown content editing.
 Play around on this page with Markdown formatting.

  [**Click here for a complete list.**](https://docs.codio.com/instructors/authoring/guides/markdown_content.html)